-Years ago I knew I was in a desperate need of getting alone with God to recharge my spiritual batteries and to listen for his voice.
-I began a journey of studying the contemplatives, the mystics and the misfits the church frowned upon throughout its history.
+Years ago, I knew I was in desperate need of getting alone with God to recharge my spiritual batteries and to listen for his voice.
+So I began studying the contemplatives, the mystics, and the misfits the church frowned upon throughout its history.
 I wanted to discover how to meditate and quiet my spirit and soul in the presence of God.
 I was not seeking a new experience or revelation but looking for a way of gaining sanity and simplifying my life.

-When I started, I spent time reading various methods on how to meditate, to be mindful and how to practice solitude.
-I told very few friends what I was doing for it was not about them it was about me finding solace in my heart and soul.
+When I started, I spent time reading various methods to meditate, be mindful, and practice solitude.
+I told very few friends what I was doing, for it was not about them; it was about me finding solace in my heart and soul.
 I was old and wise enough that I wasn’t going to say anything about it until I found out if becoming silent would work for me.
-What I uncovered is contemplation can be taught and modeled, but primarily it must be caught by those who are hungry for intimacy and peace with God in the silence.
+I uncovered that contemplation could be taught and modeled, but it must be primarily caught by those hungry for intimacy and peace with God in the silence.
 (Practicing the Presence of God is Simple but not Easy)

-I am a novice when it comes to contemplation and living moment by moment in the awareness and presence of the Eternal Now of God.
-I am not an authority, but I am one who has found spiritual bread in mindful living and contemplation.
+I am a novice in contemplation and living moment by moment in the awareness and presence of the eternal now of God.
+I am not an authority, but I have found spiritual bread in mindful living and contemplation.
 I saw the timeless beauty and richness of Christ in the present moment when everything else in my life was moving so fast and out of control.
 The truth is the faster life becomes, the more important living in the present moment is so we can spend the priceless time we have with God and not lose touch with His presence.

-However, I am fortunate that I have learned how I can let go and release the negativity that tries to control my life.
-I am learning not to let my mind be tormented by political intrigue and religious debates.
-I keep it simple because I need to keep it simple and I live in peace with myself, others and with God because of it.
+However, I am fortunate that I have learned how to let go and release the negativity that tries to control my life.
+I am learning not to make political intrigue and religious debates torment my mind.
+I keep it simple because I need to keep it simple, and I live in peace with myself, others, and with God because of it.
 So I’m keeping Mindful Christianity simple.

 Image via Pixababy